Search

 He was over 5ft tall and weighted 125lbs.
 His complexion was fresh and he had olive eyes and brown hair.
 He had a scar in the centre of forehead and on his left elbow.

-During his 3 years in the Army, Arthur served from 16.09.1904 to 02.02.1906 at home and from 03.02.1906 to 06.12.1907 in India (Barian).
+During his three years in the Army, Arthur served from 16.09.1904 to 02.02.1906 at home and from 03.02.1906 to 06.12.1907 in India (Barian).
 Arthur was charged several times whilst serving in the Army, mainly for using obscene language to N.C. officers and for overstaying his furlough.
 Since 07.12.1907 to 11.08.1914 he was on Reserve at home.

-On the 25th of April 1908 Arthur married Elizabeth Upward (born in the 2nd quarter of 1885 in Newdigate) at St Nicholas church, Great Bookham, Surrey.
+On 25th April 1908 Arthur married Elizabeth Upward (born in the 2nd quarter of 1885 in Newdigate) at St Nicholas church, Great Bookham, Surrey.
 Arthur married under the surname Tickner, but the family subsequently used the surname Weller.

 Elizabeth was sister of Pte.
 Harry Upward.
 Harry lived with her in 1916 after coming back from the USA prior to joining the army.

 The 1911 Census reads that the young family, Arthur, Elizabeth and their daughters Elizabeth Constance Maud Weller and Beatrice Victoria, lived at 1 Cotmandene, Dorking.
-The house had 4 rooms and Arthur worked as a carter in the coal merchant industry.
+The house had four rooms and Arthur worked as a carter in the coal merchant industry.
 The family used the surname Weller.

 Just before the War, Arthur was employed at Messrs.
 Longhurst and Sons in Dorking whilst previous to that he was engaged by Messers.
 T. Meakins and Sons.
 Ltd.